804simba/microservices-in-action/src/main/java/org/simba/notes.md

 ## 1. Decomposition patterns
 - Decompose by business capability: This is something that a business does in order to generate value.
 - Decompose by subdomain involves using Domain-Driven Design (DDD); This breaks the whole domain model created for the enterprise into subdomains e.g. Order Class, might be decomposed into Order Management, Order Taking, Order Delivery etc., to avoid "God Classes".
-Each subdomain will have a model and the scope of each model is called the bounded context on which each microservice will be developed around.
+Each subdomain will have a model, and the scope of each model is called the bounded context on which each microservice will be developed around.
 - Strangler pattern: It involves breaking a service into different domains and hosting them as separate services.
 This helps with decomposing the monolithic application while it is being used live, by doing it one domain at a time.
 Eventually, the newly refactored application "strangles" or "replaces" the original application, until you can finally shut off the monolithic application.

 ## 2. Integration patterns